Jeff Koons: Personal life

 While a student at the Maryland Institute College of Art, Koons fathered a daughter, Shannon Rodgers.
 The couple put the child up for adoption.
 Rodgers reconnected with Koons in 1995.
+Koons has said that the adoption "helped make me want to have more visibility so that my daughter could find me.
+I always hoped that we could reconnect."

-In 1991, he married Hungarian-born naturalized-Italian pornography star Ilona Staller (Cicciolina) who at the time was a member of the Italian Parliament (1987–1992).
+In 1991, he married Hungarian-Italian pornography star Ilona Staller (Cicciolina) who at the time was a member of the Italian Parliament (1987–1992).
 Koons collaborated with Staller for the "Made in Heaven" paintings and sculptures in various media, with the hopes of making a film.
 While maintaining a home in Manhattan, Koons and Staller lived in Munich.
-In 1992, they had a son, Ludwig.
-The marriage ended soon afterward amid allegations that Koons had subjected Staller to physical and emotional abuse.
+In 1992, they had a son.

-Koons is currently married to Justine Wheeler, an artist and former employee who began working in Koons' studio in 1995.
-The couple have six children.
-The family currently lives in an Upper East Side townhouse.
+Koons later married Justine Wheeler, an artist and former employee who began working in Koons's studio in 1995.
+As of June 2009, the couple have four children together.
+In January 2009, the family were living in an Upper East Side townhouse.

 Koons donated $50,000 to Correct the Record, a Super PAC which supported Hillary Clinton's 2016 presidential campaign in June 2016.